Interested in keeping up with your French? Join the French Conversation Group!

 If you would like to bring a larger group, please let staff know so we can be prepared with enough drinks for everyone! more info...

 Please note this is a hybrid event - you have the option to attend in person or virtually.
 Registrations are required for all attendees.
-For in-person attendees, the event will run from 12 - 2 pm and will include lunch.
-The live stream will begin at 1:10 pm (virtual attendees will be sent a link for the event via email).
+For in-person attendees, the event will run from 11:45 am - 2 pm and will include lunch.
+The live stream will begin at 12:55 pm (virtual attendees will be sent a link for the event via email).
+This event is co-hosted by DACOR and UAA.

 Members are welcome to make reservations for Members' Lunches and invite their accompanied guests.
 Please note that DACOR now requires reservations for members lunch.
 Please be sure to reserve a spot for each member/guest.